 The Department agrees to pay the HMO a monthly prospective payment based on the capitation rates provided that the HMO is in full compliance with all contract requirements.
-See Article IV(A) for specific services that are included and excluded from the capitated rates.
+Capitation rates include all Medicaid services that HMOs are required to provide.
 The capitation rates shall be prospective and based on an actuarially sound methodology as required by federal regulations.